MattMofDoom/Seq.App.EventTimeout/README.md

 The application has a large amount of configuration items.
 Here's an example instance config which will monitor a signal between 12:00pm and 12:05pm on Monday-Friday (except public holidays) for @Message containing "Test Event Text", and alert if not found.

+This uses application logic that ensures that if Property 1 Name is not set, then @Message will be matched.

 |Property|Value|
 |--- |--- |
 |Title|TestEvent|